-- B. Individual has no sensitizing epidermal growth factor receptor (EGFR) or anaplastic lymphoma kinase (ALK) genetic tumor aberrations; AND - C. Individual is using in combination with tremelimumab-actl, durvalumab, and carboplatin; AND - D. Individual has a PD-L1 expression ≥ 1% and less than or equal to 49%; AND - E. Individual is not receiving therapy for an autoimmune disease or chronic condition requiring treatment with a systemic immunosuppressant; AND - F. Individual has an ECOG performance status of 0-2;
+- Treatment of recurrent, advanced, or metastatic squamous NSCLC when the following criteria are met (NCCN 2A): - A. Used as first line therapy; AND - B. Individual has no sensitizing epidermal growth factor receptor (EGFR) or anaplastic lymphoma kinase (ALK) genetic tumor aberrations; AND - C. Individual is using in combination with tremelimumab-actl, durvalumab, and carboplatin; AND - D. Individual has a PD-L1 expression > 1% and less than or equal to 49%; AND - E. Individual is not receiving therapy for an autoimmune disease or chronic condition requiring treatment with a systemic immunosuppressant; AND - F. Individual has an ECOG performance status of 0-2;

-- x.
+- ix.
 Treatment of recurrent, advanced, or metastatic nonsquamous NSCLC when the following criteria are met (NCCN 1, 2A): - A. Used as subsequent therapy after failure of kinase inhibitor targeted agent; AND - B. Given in combination with carboplatin and atezolizumab; AND - C. Individual has an ECOG performance status of 0-2;

-xi.
+x.
 Treatment of NSCLC in an individual with confirmed taxane (that is, solvent-based paclitaxel or docetaxel) hypersensitivity (NCCN 2A);

-- vii.
-Ovarian Cancer (Epithelial Ovarian Cancer, Fallopian Tube Cancer, or Primary Peritoneal Cancer) when the following criteria are met (NCCN 2A): - A. Treatment of persistent or recurrent ovarian cancer when used as a single agent (epithelial ovarian cancer, fallopian tube cancer, or primary peritoneal cancer); OR - B. Treatment of persistent or recurrent ovarian cancer when used with carboplatin (epithelial ovarian cancer, fallopian tube cancer, or primary peritoneal cancer) in an individual with confirmed taxane (that is, solvent- base paclitaxel or docetaxel) hypersensitivity;
+- xi.
+Ovarian Cancer (Epithelial Ovarian Cancer, Fallopian Tube Cancer, or Primary Peritoneal Cancer) when the following criteria are met (NCCN 1, 2A): - A. Treatment of persistent or recurrent ovarian cancer when used as a single agent (epithelial ovarian cancer, fallopian tube cancer, or primary peritoneal cancer); OR - B. Treatment of persistent or recurrent ovarian cancer when used with carboplatin (epithelial ovarian cancer, fallopian tube cancer, or primary peritoneal cancer) in an individual with confirmed taxane (that is, solvent- base paclitaxel or docetaxel) hypersensitivity;

-- Locally advanced or metastatic adenocarcinoma of the pancreas when the following criteria are met (Label, NCCN 1, 2A): - A. Used as first-line therapy or as continuation (maintenance therapy); AND - B. Given in combination in one of the following ways: - 1.
+- xii.
+Locally advanced or metastatic adenocarcinoma of the pancreas when the following criteria are met (Label, NCCN 1, 2A): - A. Used as first-line therapy; AND - B. Given in combination in one of the following ways: - 1.
 With gemcitabine as a single-line of therapy; OR - 2.
 With gemcitabine and cisplatin;